Practical Guide: Successful Use of AI in Market Research

 1. GenAI-based storytelling: Using AI as a sparring partner for marketing

-3. LLM-powered social media data pipeline for a client in the pharmaceutical industry
+3. LLM-powered social media data pipeline: Project for a client in the pharmaceutical industry

 4. AI Panel: Virtual respondents for online surveys.
 This was a research project that ended with the result that current language models are not suitable for this application.